We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 5. Use MFI-Certified Accessories Only

-You need to ensure you’re using authentic Apple accessories.
+Ensure you’re using authentic Apple accessories.
 If you come across any cheaper iPhone lightning cables and power adapters, avoid any temptation to buy them.
 Always check for the MFI (Made For iPhone/iPad certification) and once it’s there, then you can proceed with the purchase.

 You can check all MFI-authorized manufacturers in this MFI Apple list (ensure you’ve agreed to the terms in order to view the list).
 All the manufacturers in the list produce accessories that have met all the quality checks for iPhone/iPad, so your device is not going to get affected or damaged should you use these accessories.